Intracellular Measurement-Informed Multiscale Modeling for Scalable iPSC Manufacturing: Introduction

 Quantitative metabolic modeling has been widely applied in mammalian cell cultures to support rational biomanufacturing process development and improve understanding of cellular metabolism \cite{nolan2011dynamic, ghorbaniaghdam2014analyzing}.
 However, translating these approaches to iPSC systems presents additional challenges.
 Unlike many industrial mammalian production cell lines, which operate under relatively stable productivity-driven objectives, iPSCs exhibit metabolism tightly linked to pluripotency maintenance and redox-sensitive regulatory networks.
 Furthermore, scalable culture formats such as suspension aggregates introduce diffusion-limited transport of oxygen and nutrients, leading to spatially heterogeneous microenvironments and dynamically varying intracellular metabolic states.
 These biological and process-specific characteristics complicate direct interpretation of extracellular measurements and highlight the need for mechanistic modeling frameworks tailored to iPSC cultures.
 Such models must link extracellular culture dynamics with intracellular metabolic flux regulation while accounting for heterogeneity arising from aggregate-scale transport phenomena.

-Recent efforts have begun to advance quantitative, iPSC culture modeling frameworks.
+\begin{sloppypar} Recent efforts have begun to advance quantitative iPSC culture modeling frameworks.
 Wang et al. developed a kinetic metabolic regulatory network model that integrates multiple isotopic tracers to improve intracellular flux analysis in 2D monolayer iPSC cultures, providing a structured representation of glycolysis, TCA cycle activity, and associated regulatory interactions under relatively homogeneous conditions \citep{Wang2024}.
-Recognizing that individual cells operate as complex systems and that cell‑to‑cell interactions create heterogeneous micro-environments, Zheng et al. introduced a biological systems‑of‑systems (Bio-SoS) modeling strategy and a modular, multi‑scale mechanistic foundational model capable of assembling both 2D monolayer and 3D aggregate cultures \citep{zheng2024stochastic}.
-Their framework captures multiscale variability by modeling spatial heterogeneity and population‑level dynamics in iPSC aggregates—factors that are essential for controlling quality consistency and for integrating manufacturing processes across scales.
+Recognizing that individual cells operate as complex systems and that {cell–cell and cell–extracellular matrix interactions generate heterogeneous microenvironments}, Zheng et al. introduced a biological systems‑of‑systems (Bio-SoS) modeling strategy and a modular, multiscale mechanistic foundational model capable of assembling both 2D monolayer and 3D aggregate cultures \citep{zheng2024stochastic}.
+Their framework captures multiscale variability by modeling spatial and metabolic heterogeneity and population-level dynamics in iPSC aggregates—key determinants of quality consistency and cross-scale integration in manufacturing. \end{sloppypar}